-Internal isolation must be sanctioned by the Key Stage Hub Leadership Team Link, or a member of the wider Leadership Team.
-Staff should complete the Student Reflection Form, with the student and file with Head of Year (HoY) once complete.
+Internal isolation must be sanctioned by AP (B&A) or the Senior Leadership Team Link, or VP's and above.
+Staff should complete the Student Reflection Form, with the student and file with Head of

+Year (HoY) once complete.
 A log on SIMS > Box 8 > Reflective Discussion needs to be made to log the form has been completed and passed on.
 HoY to file all such logs in student file.

-By making contact with home as early as possible, information can be shared as well as ensuring that parents/carers are involved and informed of the processes behind the decisions made by the Academy.
+By making contact with home as early as possible, information can be shared as well as ensuring that Parents/Carers are involved and informed of the processes behind the decisions made by the Academy.